mquinz/spark-kernel/README.md

 [![Scaladoc][scaladoc-badge]][scaladoc-url]
 [![License][license-badge]][license-url]

+#### Note: To download and install, click releases above, and read that stuff.

 Requires JDK 1.7 or higher!

 The Spark Kernel has one main goal: provide the foundation for interactive applications to connect and use [Apache Spark][1].